 Middle management is often unaware of the bigger plans to the top-level management have for this Lean Implementation process.
 They are also expected to collate the ideas that the shop floor teams provide and are often responsible for creating the documentation needed to support good lean implementation.
 Especially during the early phases of implementing a project, the workload of middle management is increased.
 Shop floor teams are unable to take on the responsibility of these new processes until they are documented and embedded into the daily work.

 So what can we do to help out our middle management during lean implementation?

-Lastly we need to include cell leaders and frontline managers, making it clear that they need to support the middle management while implementing the lean projects.
-Daily production issues like scheduling and parts supply need to be made the responsibility of those closest to the Value added processes.
-This helps give the cell leaders take control over their work teams and also begins to free up middle management to do the higher level management function.
+Lastly, we need to include cell leaders and frontline managers, making it clear that they need to support middle management while implementing lean projects.
+Daily production issues like scheduling and parts supply need to be made the responsibility of those closest to the Value-added processes.
+This helps give the cell leaders take control over their work teams and also begins to free up middle management to do the higher-level management function.

 So as you begin to plan your next lean project make sure you give special consideration to how you communicate and involve your middle management.
 By including them in the discussions and training upfront you are insuring your best chances of success.